 Are free websites any good?

-Where they matter;
+When they do matter;

 For instance, could offer weeks to a one-year free trial and after that, you start paying.
 You can expect this form of arrangement from a platform that provides related services as the main business.